dylan8902/connor-bot/README.md

 ## What could it do in the future?
 Current future intent ideas are:
-- Maintain lists for todo or shopping for example
 - Tell a joke
 - Train times
 - Pringles price